ismaelaek/gestion_des_missions/README.md

 ## Introduction
 Hello everybody !

-This project is a web application that allows you to manage emploayees missions. theis project is suggested and supervised by **Mr. Oussama Benhommane** as an internship project.
+This project is a web application that allows you to manage mission orders of DMSI. this project is suggested and supervised by **Mr. Oussama Benhommane** as an internship project.

 ## Technologies